lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 <img src="/assets/jammy-jellyfish.png" width="654">

 These are the steps I followed when upgrading Groovy Gorilla to Jammy Jellyfish.
-Note that I can not guarantee this will work for your setup too.
-So don't start yelling when your OS goes bonkers.
+Please note that I can not guarantee this will work for your setup too.
+So don't start yelling at this address when your system goes bonkers.
 ```
 $ sudo apt-get update
 [sudo] password for lgeurts: